jupyter/governance/_sources/trademarks.md

 All trademarks, even those that apply to open source software, must be used according to certain legal requirements.
 If these requirements are not met, the trademark may be endangered or lost.
-One of these requirements is for the trademark owner (in this case, NumFOCUS) to maintain standards for using its trademarks, and to enforce acceptable use of the trademarks by taking action against parties that violate those standards.
+One of these requirements is for the trademark owner (in this case, LF Charities) to maintain standards for using its trademarks, and to enforce acceptable use of the trademarks by taking action against parties that violate those standards.